 Gladly, troubleshooting plugins is pretty easy.
 What we need to do is disable all plugins.
 If the issue is plugin related, this would solve it.

 If you have access to your admin dashboard, simply go to Plugins > Installed Plugins.
-Here, tick the first checkbox to select all plugins, select “Deactivate” from the actions dropdown, and click Apply.
+Here, tick the first checkbox to select all plugins, select “Deactivate” from the actions dropdown menu, and click Apply.

 Now reload your site to see if it works.
 All good?
-If yes, that means one of your plugins was culpable.
+That means one of your plugins was the culprit.

 The next step is to locate the plugin causing the issue.
 To do this, activate each plugin (reloading the page after each activation) until you see the error.
 The plugin activated just before the error occurred is the root cause of your issue.